-(1) In accordance with SEC rules, this column reflects the aggregate grant date fair value of stock options granted to our named executive officers during fiscal years ended December 31, 2019 and December 31, 2020 under our 2018 Equity Incentive Plan, as amended (the "2018 Plan") and our 2020 Inducement Plan (the "Inducement Plan"), as determined in accordance with the provisions of FASB ASC Topic 718.
-The valuation assumptions used in calculating their fair value of the stock options are included in the notes to our audited consolidated financial statements included in the Annual Report.
-These amounts do not reflect the actual economic value that may be realized by the named executive officer upon the vesting of the stock options, the exercise of the stock options, or the sale of the common stock underlying such stock options.

-- (2) Amounts reported represent bonuses earned in 2019 and paid in 2020 and earned in 2020 and paid in 2021 at the discretion of our Board. - (3) Amounts for 2019 reflect \$11,200 for 401(k) matching contributions and \$360 for life insurance premiums and amounts for 2020 reflect \$11,400 for 401(k) matching contributions and \$480 for life insurance premiums. - (4) In connection with a COVID-related cost savings initiative, the base salaries for Dr. Holmin and Mr. Oldakowski were reduced by 50% from April 16, 2020 through June 15, 2020. - (5) Mr. Stewart began providing services to us in September 2020 and did not receive any compensation from us prior to such date.
+- (1) Represent the aggregate grant date fair value of time-based restricted stock unit, or RSU, awards and performance-vesting restricted stock unit, or PSU, awards for the applicable fiscal year calculated in accordance with FASB ASC 718, Compensation Stock Compensation.
+The grant date fair value of each RSU award is measured based on the closing price of our common stock on the date of grant.
+Included is a PSU award granted to Dr. Holmlin that, in order to vest, requires achievement of certain performance-based vesting conditions during a four-year performance period.
+The grant date fair value of this PSU award was determined in accordance with FASB ASC 718 based upon the then-probable outcome of the performance-based vesting conditions underlying such award.
+The maximum potential value of this PSU award, assuming the highest level of performance achievement, calculated in accordance with FASB ASC 718, was \$1,374,600.
+These amounts do not reflect whether the NEO has actually realized or will realize a financial benefit from the awards upon the vesting of the granted stock awards, or the sale of the shares underlying such stock awards.
+For additional detail, see Note 10 of the Annual Report. - (2) In accordance with SEC rules, this column reflects the aggregate grant date fair value of option awards to our named executive officers during fiscal years ended December 31, 2020 and December 31, 2021 under our 2018 Equity Incentive Plan, as amended (the "2018 Plan") and our 2020 Inducement Plan, as amended (the "Inducement Plan"), as determined in accordance with FASB ASC 718.
+The valuation assumptions used in calculating their fair value of the stock options are included in the notes to our audited consolidated financial statements included in Note 10 of the Annual Report.
+These amounts do not reflect the actual economic value that may be realized by the named executive officer upon the vesting of the stock options, the exercise of the stock options, or the sale of the common stock underlying such stock options. - (3) Amounts reported represent bonuses earned in 2021 and paid in 2022 at the discretion of our Board. - (4) Amounts for 2021 reflect 401(k) matching contributions of \$11,600, \$11,993 and \$5,908 for Dr. Holmlin, Mr. Oldakowski and Mr. Shippy, respectively, based on a percentage matching system offered by us and \$1,855 for life insurance premiums, prorated for Mr. Shippy to \$1,005 for service in 2021.
+For Dr. Holmlin, the amount for 2021 also includes a payout of accrued paid time off ("PTO") of \$7,894, based on our PTO policy change in mid-2021. - (5) Amounts represent bonus payments to Dr. Holmlin and Mr. Oldakowski in recognition of material sacrifices made for the Company at the height of the COVID-19 pandemic. - (6) In connection with a COVID-related cost savings initiative, the base salaries for Dr. Holmlin and Mr. Oldakowski were reduced by 50% from April 16, 2020 through June 15, 2020. - (7) Mr. Shippy began providing services to us in June 2021 and did not receive any compensation from us prior to such date.